Cisco’s really BIG – albeit quiet changes – in Firepower/FTD 6.3 code…

 First, there was a major issue with the FTD Platform settings that Cisco never admitted to.
 Starting at 6.1 code, I refused to configure a platform setting on the FTD devices at my customer location.
 However, when 6.2.3 code came out, there were enough changes that made the platform settings mostly work as well as some needed lina syslogging, but again, no documentation regarding this from Cisco.
-This caused many a headaches to my customers as their FTD boxes could just become a brick, and the FMC would show no activity at all since the issues for the platform are found in the Ingress Lina area; and area that send no data to the FMC.
+This caused many a headache to my customers as their FTD boxes could just become a brick, and the FMC would show no activity at all since the issues for the platform were found in the Ingress Lina area; an area that sends no data to the FMC.

 Based on my past experiences with ASA’s, I knew that configuring a Syslog using TCP could cause an issue if the syslog server went down, so I had some idea where to look as there was a work around with the ASA’s, and actually there was one as well with the FTD devices – just not documented, and this workaround setting was OFF BY DEFAULT so many of my customers unwittingly brought their FTD boxes to their knees if their syslog server lost connection to the FTD box.

 However unlikely that you may feel this scenario would or could be, it certainly did occur to many customers and the results were disastrous.
 You could ping, etc the FTD devices but they passed NO PACKETS, and the FMC showed nothing, zero, zip.

 Prior to 6.3 the shown check box was not enabled by default!
 Notice that it is now enabled and they even added the verbiage that they recommend it be enabled.
 Considering the issue that this can cause, this is understated.